We’re going to make the most of our drill press by building a simple drill press table.

 Drill presses are awesome tools.
 They can do a lot of things and can really save you time with quick repeatability and precise holes.
 Out of the box though, they came up just a bit short for woodworkers.
 Most presses come with cast iron tables of various sizes.
 These are great because they are super durable and drill presses will take a beating.
 But these tables usually fall short because 1) they aren’t very big (especially on benchtop models) and 2) they lack the zero clearance feature so important to woodworkers.

 Zero clearance means the workpiece is full supported around the drill bit (or saw blade in the case of table saws, miter saws, etc) where it will exit the wood.
-Zero clearance is important because it prevents tear-out.
+Zero clearance on a drill press table is important because it prevents tear-out.
 In the case of a drill press (or just a regular drill), tear-out happens when the bit pushes through the back of the hole and brings wood fibers along with it leaving a very unsightly hole.
 If we can rest the workpiece on a scrap piece of wood then when we drill out the back of the hole there will be nowhere for those fibers to go and they will stay in tact.

 The size of the table can be an issue when dealing with larger workpieces.
 Smaller table = less support.
 Small tables can make it harder to keep larger pieces stable.

 If you’re thinking you can solve these issues by just grabbing a scrap piece of plywood and clamping it to the cast iron table, you’re right, you can, and most of us do that until we build our own tables.
+But there is a better way.

 Let’s Take it a Step Further Though